 Treating Gum Disease

-One of the most common issues identified during dental cleanings is the presence of gum disease.
-Although no one wants to be told that they have gum disease, identifying this issue is a good thing, because it means you can take steps to correct it and avoid experiencing the negative effects of advanced gum disease, which can include the loss of teeth and deterioration of the jawbone.
+One of the most common issues identified during Greenville South Carolina dentist cleanings is the presence of gum disease.
+Although no one wants to be told by the dentists that they have gum disease, identifying this issue is a good thing, because it means you can take steps to correct it and avoid experiencing the negative effects of advanced gum disease, which can include the loss of teeth and deterioration of the jawbone.
 Although there is no cure for gum disease, there are several treatment options that can halt and reverse its effects.

 If gum disease is not able to be corrected or halted with a dental cleaning, additional treatment options may include:

 - Medications: Bacterial infections are sometimes treated with antibiotics.

 - Prescription Rinses: Antiseptic rinses can be a helpful addition to your daily oral health routine to reduce your risk of gum disease.

 - Scaling and Root Planing: Gum disease in its earlier stages can often be halted with a scale and root planing procedure, which is similar to a standard dental cleaning, though slightly more invasive.
 The scale and root planing procedure begins with administration of a local anesthetic to reduce your sensitivity.
 Next, the bacteria, tartar and plaque are removed from the periodontal pockets and the roots of the teeth are smoothed to inhibit further growth and give your gums an opportunity to heal